mattias-p/agent/README.md

 Consequently the jobs performed by the workers are also just make-believe - they simply sleep for a random number of seconds.

-The agent has a number of high-level states: initialization, active, graceful shutdown, hard shutdown and a final state.
+The agent has a number of phases: initialization, active, graceful shutdown, hard shutdown and a final phase.

-### The Initialization state
+### The Initialization phase

-In the initialization high-level state the agent loads its configuration file, starts logging and daemonizes itself.
+In the initialization phase the agent loads its configuration file, starts logging and daemonizes itself.
 If any of these fail the agent prints an error message and terminates.
-Otherwise it enters the active high-level state.
+Otherwise it enters the active phase.

-### The Active state
+### The Active phase

-In the active high-level state the agent allocates jobs and spawns workers for them.
+In the active phase the agent allocates jobs and spawns workers for them.
 If there are no more jobs to be allocated, the agent goes to sleep waiting for signals.
 For every worker it spawned it also initialtes a timeout that will result in a